Home Conditions Eye Conditions, A-ZRetinal Detachment » Retinal imaging

 In addition to monitoring the overall health of your eyes, a retinal exam can be used to detect the early signs of some conditions, including:

 If you’ve had an eye exam recently, there’s a good chance you’ve seen a digital retinal scan machine.
-This quick and affordable form of retinal screening is becoming a staple in eye doctors’ offices across the United States.
+This quick and affordable form of retinal screening has become a staple in eye doctors’ offices across the United States.

 These retinal imaging devices use special technology to photograph an ultra-wide view of the inside of your eye in a single image.
 Included in the image is a detailed view of the retina, optic nerve and retinal blood vessels, all of which can show signs of underlying eye conditions.
 The process is quick and painless, and doesn’t have any side effects.

 Some eye care professionals bundle digital retinal imaging into the overall fee for a comprehensive eye exam, but it’s more likely to be billed separately.
-In our nationwide eye exam cost survey, we found that eye doctors charged an average of $33 for a digital retinal test.
+In our nationwide eye exam cost survey, we found that eye doctors charged an average range of $25 to $50 for a digital retinal test.

-Fundus photographs.
 Fundus photos are similar to digital retinal images, but they usually require pupil dilation beforehand.
 They also capture a smaller amount of surface area inside the eye.
-The images are usually used to compare the progression of an eye disorder over time.
+The images captured by fundus cameras are usually used to compare the progression of an eye disorder over time.

 Schedule an appointment with your eye doctor